katamyra/Notes/Compiled School Notes/CS3001/Modules/FreedomOfSpeech.typ

 *Self Censorship*
 - A group deciding for itself not to publish content for whatever reason.

-*Challenges posted by the internet*
+*Challenges posed by the internet*
 + Unlike traditional 1-many media, the internet supports many to many communications
 + The internet is dynamic
 + The internet is huge